torusresearch/tkey-rust-ios-example/README.md

 ## Main Page
 ![image](mainPage.png)

-### how to start/Users/janghyeong-gyu/workspace/web3auth/tkey-rust-ios-example/mainPage.png
+### how to start

 Once you have the final tkey from initialize and reconstruct tkey, you can test all the features.
-The first time you run Initialize and reconstruct tkey, two shares will be created and the threshold will be set to two.
+The first time you run `Initialize and reconstruct tkey`, two shares will be created and the threshold will be set to two.
 This means that both shares will be required for login.
 (2/2 setting)

+On the other hand, if you log in with an existing account, you would need to have the saved shares for the reconstruction to succeed.

 ### testing on multiple device
 If you want to test logging in with the same google account on different devices, you need to set up additional settings.